quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Designing-data-intensive-applications_-the-big-ideas-behind-reliable-scalable/ddiab_part18_Read_Committed.md

 Background context: A non-repeatable read occurs when a transaction sees different values of the same data during its execution.
 In the case of read skew, a transaction might see different states of the database at different points in time, leading to inconsistent readings.
 :p What is an example scenario that leads to nonrepeatable reads and read skew?
 ??x
 An example where a nonrepeatable read or read skew occurs is when Alice observes her bank account balances in the middle of a transaction.
-If she checks her balance during a transfer process, she might see one account with $500 (before the transfer) and another with $400 (after the transfer), leading to an incorrect total. x??
+If she checks her balance during a transfer process, she might see one account with $500 (before the transfer) and another with$400 (after the transfer), leading to an incorrect total. x??

 ---